 Vehicular accidents cause many different injuries to various parts of the body depending on the conditions of the crash and the severity of the impact.
 The injuries can include simple abrasions or lacerations, bruises to small fractures and major head injuries.
 The most common auto-accident injuries include brain and head injuries, neck injuries or sprains like whiplash (the head jerks forward and backward very quickly causing neck sprain or a whiplash injury), jaw injuries, cervical bone dislocations, shoulder injuries like torn rotator cuff, bursitis, tendonitis, dislocations, spinal disc injuries, fractured ribs, fractured bones and joints etc.1,2 One visit to an orthopedic surgeon after an accident can help keep a bad situation from turning into a worse one.

-With the help of advanced tools and technology of imaging e.g. X-ray, MRI, CT Scan etc. an orthopedic surgeon can determine the precise extent of the injuries and choose the most appropriate method to treat them.
-In case of any emergency, they can immediately provide the requisite medical care.
+With the help of advanced diagnostic and imaging tools such as X-ray, MRI, CT Scan, or various other leading technologies, Dr. Hayden can determine the extent of the injuries and choose the most appropriate method to treat them.
+In case of any emergency, orthopedists can provide the requisite medical care.
 The treatment depends on the injury and the condition of the body.
 It may include methods ranging from immediate pain management to orthopedic surgeries.
 Quoting the old adage ‘a stitch in time saves nine’; medically speaking this can be taken quite literally!

 Penned by Dr. Rachita Narsaria, MD